-Kaczyński and Le Pen make friends at anti-EU summit
+Kaczyński and Le Pen make friends at anti-EU 'summit'

-Far-right EU politicians failed to agree a new EU Parliament (EP) group at a summit in Warsaw on Saturday (4 December).
+Far-right politicians failed to agree a new EU Parliament (EP) group at a summit in Warsaw on Saturday (4 December).

-But they agreed to meet again in Spain next year and to continue talks on the project.
+But they aim to meet again in Spain next year and continue talks on the project.

 Join EUobserver today